apalis-dev/apalis/apalis-workflow/README.md

 ## Overview

-The workflow engine allows you to define a sequence of steps in a workflow.
+The workflow engine allows you to define a sequence or DAG chain of steps in a workflow.
-Workflows are built by composing steps, and can be executed using supported backends
+Workflows are built by composing steps/nodes, and can be executed using supported backends

 ## Features

-- Compose workflows from reusable steps.
-- Durable and resumable workflows.
+- Extensible, durable and resumable workflows.
-- Steps are processed in a distributed manner.
+- Workflows are processed in a distributed manner.
-- Parallel execution of steps.
+- Parallel and concurrent execution of single steps.
-- Extensible via the `Step` trait.
-- Integration with `apalis` backends and workers
+- Full integration with `apalis` backends, workers and middleware.
-- Compile-time guarantees for workflows.
+- Macro free with compile-time guarantees.

 ## Example

+Currently `apalis-workflow` supports sequential and directed acyclic graph based workflows

+### Sequential Workflow

 ```rust,ignore
 use apalis::prelude::*;